goszpeti/conan_explorer/README.md

 This project uses Python with Qt as a frontend using the PySide6 integration.
 An IDE configuration is available for VsCode.

+The .ui files are created with Qt Designer and automatically converted to .py code when starting the application.
+The Designer can be installed via the PySide6-Addons pip package.

 See https://sonarcloud.io/project/overview?id=goszpeti_conan_explorer for Static Code Analysis.

 ## Licenses of used libraries and code 📒